RobotLeopard86/Jaguar/docs/spec.md

 ## 2. Typing
 Jaguar is a statically-typed format.
 All data must have a corresponding type.
 This is useful for decoding because it allows for easier validation of the intended structure and also helps with maintaining internal consistency.

-All `Value`s in a Jaguar stream have a `TypeTag`, a one-byte sequence which identifies the start of a new `Value` and determines its type.
+All `Value`s in a Jaguar stream have a `TypeTag`, a one-byte sequence which identifies the start of a new `Value` and determines its type (except in cases of value embedding where the enclosing type provides a method for clarifying this).

 `TypeTag`s are grouped using their upper nibble (4 bits) by category, those categories being:
 0. Buffers, floating-point numbers, and booleans